 Australia's trade and investment ties with Central America are growing, albeit from a very small base.
 Opportunities to expand trade exist in agribusiness, the mining sector, food commodities and the provision of professional services.

 For further information, refer to individual fact sheets:

 - Panama [PDF 27 KB]

-While still modest, two-way merchandise trade with Central America has increased steadily over recent years to around $274 million in 2012.
-Australia's main exports to Central America are dairy products, in particular milk, cream, whey and yogurt.
-Other major exports are pharmaceutical products (excluding medicaments) and aluminium.
-Our major imports include electronic integrated circuits, coffee, and medical instruments.
+While still modest, two-way merchandise trade with Central America has increased steadily over recent years to around $302 million in 2013.
+Australia's main exports to Central America are orthopaedic appliances and dairy products, in particular milk, cream, whey and yogurt.
+Our major imports include electronic integrated circuits, coffee and substitutes, and medical instruments.

 Costa Rica is Australia's major trading partner in Central America.
-In 2012, two-way merchandise trade between Australia and Costa Rica was $153 million (exports $7 million, imports $146 million).
-Australia's principal exports to Costa Rica included, electrical circuits equipment, medicaments (including veterinary), and milk and cream.
+In 2013, two-way merchandise trade between Australia and Costa Rica was $138 million (exports $3 million, imports $135 million).
+Australia's principal export to Costa Rica was electrical circuits equipment.
 Principal imports from Costa Rica included electronic integrated circuits and medical instruments (including veterinary).

 Ratified by the US Congress in July 2005, the Central America-Dominican Republic-United States Free Trade Agreement (CAFTA-DR) is one of the key structural elements underpinning Central America's trade relations with the United States.
 The Agreement includes seven signatories: the United States, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, and Nicaragua.
 The export zone created the United States' third largest market in Latin America after Mexico and Brazil, by the time it entered into force for all parties in 2009.